remove-bg/ruby/README.md

 end
 ```

-The API has the following resolution limits:
+The full installation has the following resolution limits:

 | Output format | Resolution limit |
 |---------------|------------------|